 For example, if you love eating at restaurants because you can spend time with your friends, consider cooking delicious and healthy meals at home and inviting your friends to join you for a virtual or socially distanced meal outdoors.
 If you love watching science fiction movies, cue up your favorites to watch while you’re at the gym or virtually, with friends.

-How can they push forward their 2021 Intentions and keep their health momentum going this spring?
-Planning makes a huge difference when kickstarting and maintaining your health this spring.
+How can they push forward their New Year’s Intentions and keep their health momentum going this spring?
+Planning makes a huge difference when kickstarting and maintaining your health.
 It’s easier to maintain momentum when you have a plan for accountability and positive incentives to keep you going.
 So, what would you like to achieve?
 Once you know your goals, it can help to set up small, measurable, realistic steps towards achieving them.
 You can keep track by documenting your progress.
 Personally, I love relying on an accountability buddy to help me to stay focused on my health goals.
-Just find the approach that’s most comfortable for you and enjoy your health journey in 2021.
+Just find the approach that’s most comfortable for you and enjoy your health journey.

-Spring is about more than a shift in seasons—it’s an opportunity to reflect on and spruce up your health and wellness routines.
-Taking to the great outdoors to catch up with friends or watching nature blossom after a long winter?
+The change of a season is the perfect opportunity to reflect on and spruce up your health and wellness routines.
+Taking to the great outdoors to catch up with friends or watching nature blossom after winter?
 Test your response to 40 common allergens with our Indoor and Outdoor Allergy Test.
-Trying out new recipes for spring?
+Trying out new recipes?
 Learn how your body responds to 96 different foods with our Food Sensitivity Test.
 Want to check in on important hormones that help your body maintain a normal metabolism rate that may affect weight gain or energy levels?
 Our Metabolism Test could help you learn more about your body.

 Check out all 30+ at-home lab tests that could help you push your health and wellness forward.